top of page

 What is "integration"?

-There is time reserved at the end of each SI session to integrate the information put into the system during the previous 60ish minutes.
-Similar to Savasana or deep sleep after a-day's work, there needs to be time for the body's nervous system to slow down and process the changes that we have just asked of it.
-The integration process starts at this moment and progresses for days+ after a fascial-based bodywork session.
+Similar to Savasana or deep sleep after a-day's work, there needs to be time for the body's nervous system to process, accept or decline the changes that we have just asked of it.
+The body is most likely to accept changes with enough support and an appropriate amount of new information.
+We end each session with slow, rhythmic techniques to start the integration process, and it continues for hours, days+ after a fascial-based bodywork session.

 Wear minimal clothing for optimal skin exposure and the ability to move freely without exposure.
 People usually wear full coverage underwear, athletic shorts, a bra that has an open back, or a tank top that can be moved around.
 I suggest wearing what you think meets these criteria and then adjusting based off what feels most comfortable after your first session.